deforum-art/.github/profile/README.md

 ## Contact

 If you have any questions or need help join us on [Deforum's Discord server](https://discord.gg/deforum).
 Join us on [Twitter](https://twitter.com/deforum_art).
-Support us on [Patreon](https://www.patreon.com/deforum).

 ---